 The IAA uses an electronic mailing service to send reminders and announcements to students.
 Students are added during Orientation.
-If you are not receiving IAA emails, please use the following instructions to subscribe.
+If you are not receiving IAA emails, please request to be added to the IAA Student listserve by emailing iaa@umd.edu.
+You may remove your name from the list at any time.
+Contact the IAA Office for information.